-The LED light present inside and outside of the AirPods charging case indicates the status of the AirPods and the AirPod’s casing.
+The LED light present inside and outside of the AirPods charging case indicates the status of the AirPods and the case itself.
 Each color produced by this LED lighting has a different meaning.
 Let’s take a look at each of them.

-- Green: It indicates that the AirPod’s casing is charged fully
+- Green: It indicates that the AirPod’s case is charged fully

-- Blinking amber/ orange: Indicates the AirPods are not pairing successfully with your iPhone or any other device.
+- Blinking amber/ orange: This indicates the AirPods are not pairing successfully with your iPhone or any other device.
 (What we will be looking into)

 - Blinking white: This indicates the AirPods are ready to set up with your iPhone or any other device.

-- Green: This indicates the casing has one full charge left for your AirPods.
+- Green: This indicates the case has one full charge left for your AirPods.

 - Solid amber/ orange: This indicates the AirPods have less than one full charge for your AirPods.